1st Person to run the entire Welsh 3 Peaks Challenge

 Film - “SOLO PEAKS”

-This whole challenge was filmed by my good friend Jacob Chambers, we documented the journey, that traversed some of the best nature spots and countryside Wales has to offer.
+This whole challenge was filmed by my good friend Jacob Chambers, and we documented the journey that traversed some of the best nature spots and countryside Wales has to offer.
 The film will share the importance of reconnecting with these outdoor spaces for both physical and mental well-being.

 Where did the route take Isaac?